 I think we can all sleep better at night knowing that if the unthinkable were to happen that our families financial needs would be met.
 While term life insurance is an intangible, little else can provide the financial security better in our absence then life insurance.
 This is something that is difficult to put a price tag on.

-Remember, you have a fixed premium for 20 years that simply won’t go up for 20 years.
+Remember, with a 20 year level term life insurance, you have a fixed premium for 20 years.
+The cost simply won’t go up for 20 years.
 No matter what happens with your health, that premium stays the same for the full term.
 Good term life insurance policies have guaranteed level premiums for the entire term.

 If you or another insured does not die during the “term,” a good policy will allow a conversion to Guaranteed Universal Life with no evidence of insurability.
 Just remember to heed my advice from above and convert the policy before the “term” ends.